sensel/morph-docs/docs/app.md

  * After-Pressure - MIDI Message to send to report pressure values while the control is held down.
 These can be MIDI Continuous Controller messages, Pitchbend, Polyphonic Aftertouch, or Channel Aftertouch type.
  * Threshold - pressure threshold.
 Lower values make the control require less pressure to register a press.
  * LED - blink (checked) or don't blink (unchecked) the nearest LED on the LED strip when the control is pressed.
+ * Pitch Bend - Whether this control area sends pitch bend events when pitch bend is active.

 ### MIDI CC
 When pressed, a combination of [MIDI](https://en.wikipedia.org/wiki/MIDI) messages are sent, with the first message sent being of the Continuous Controller type.
 When the control is pressed, a CC value of 127 is sent.
 When the control is released, a CC value of 0 is sent.
 This is useful for controlling buttons in different music softwares.

+ * Button Type - CC button is Momentary (sends 127 on press and 0 on release) or Toggle (switches between 127 and 0 for each press)
  * Channel - MIDI Channel the messages from this control are sent on.
  * CC - CC number to send values of 127 (down) and 0 (up).
  * After-Pressure - MIDI Message to send to report pressure values while the control is held down.
 These can be MIDI Continuous Controller messages, Pitchbend, Polyphonic Aftertouch, or Channel Aftertouch type.